----- -- -----

 The studies compared placebo or non-supplement groups with a group that took calcium supplements for a period of time.
 The "increased risk" indicates there is a set risk (of about 128%) among the non-supplement population.
 So taking calcium supplements increases your risk an additional 30%.

-If you fail to question the results you might also mistakenly believe that a 128% incidence of vascular/heart events is normal for an aging population, meaning if 1000 people are studied, the placebo group will demonstrate a "normal" rate of 1200 vascular and coronary events of a serious nature.
-The supplement group will experience a risk of about 30% higher than that.
+If you fail to question the results you might also mistakenly believe that a 128% incidence of vascular/heart events is normal for an aging population, meaning if 2000 people are studied, a placebo group of 1000 will demonstrate a "normal" rate of 1280 vascular and coronary events of a serious nature.
+Then the supplement group will experience a risk that is 30% higher than that, or 1664 vascular and coronary event of a serious nature.

 Of course, we all have issues related to diet, toxicities, medication, environment, etc. This is the nature of our "modern" society revealing the inherent state of imbalance we were born into.